Heroic-Games-Launcher/HeroicGamesLauncher/README.md

 ## How to use it

-- [Download and Install](#installation) the package for your distro, the universal AppImage for Linux or the exe for Windows on the Releases Page;
+- [Download and Install](#installation) the package for your distro, the universal AppImage for Linux or the executable for Windows on the Releases Page;
 - If you used Legendary before, it loads your library and installed games.
 If not, it will ask you to login first.
 Just follow the instructions.

 ## Feature available right now